Modbus-Monitor/docs/docs/products/xpf/user-guide.md

     **Perfect for:** First-time setup, troubleshooting, and advanced configuration

-### MQTT Add-on (Advanced Broker Connectivity)
+### MQTT Feature (Advanced Broker Connectivity)

-**MQTT Add-on provides enhanced MQTT broker connectivity with advanced features for IoT integration.** This add-on extends beyond the core MQTT messaging with specialized broker management, advanced security, and enterprise-grade features.
+**MQTT Feature provides enhanced MQTT broker connectivity with advanced features for IoT integration.** This feature requires a separate license and provides the MQTT Group in the IoT Tab with specialized broker management, advanced security, and enterprise-grade features.

 **Key Benefits:**
 - **Multi-Broker Support**: Connect to multiple MQTT brokers simultaneously